 Central to the advantage of augmented reality is that it enables more interactive and richer human-to-computer and computer-mediated human-to-human interactions than conventional interfacing, thus translating to more specific beneficial applications.

 One of the specific advantages of AR is that it expands the features and capabilities of computers and other consumer electronic devices such as smartphones, gaming consoles, and wearable technologies, among others.
-AR improves the user interface of these devices and enriches further the user experience.
+AR improves the user interface of these devices and enriches further the user experience

-Compared to virtual reality, another specific advantage of augmented reality is that it does not replace the natural environment with a simulated one but simply supplements reality, thus bringing the component of the digital world into the perception of the real world.
+, another specific advantage of augmented reality is that it does not replace the natural environment with a simulated one but simply supplements reality, thus bringing the component of the digital world into the perception of the real world.

 The aforementioned general advantages translate to even more specific beneficial applications.
 Take note of the following: